About Us

 Advisory Board Member

-Adrianne is the Founder of Vision Corps Media Group (VCMG), a media incubation company developed to create new content for current and emerging media outlets.
-Adrianne’s career has been primarily based on making the invisible visible by creating opportunities for under-represented communities.
-Her career spans 20 plus years in advertising, media and professional development.
-She has produced both documentaries and television programs as well as participated on the launch team for a digital sub-channel network.
-During her tenure as the Executive Director for the Center for Excellence in Advertising at Howard University, her training and development programs were the catalyst for the success of many advertising executives.
-Graduates trained in her program have received many awards and accolades including Cannes Lions awards.
-In 2017, Adrianne created the Cannes Can: Diversity Collective to support under-represented communities gain knowledge, exposure and networking opportunities at the Cannes Lions International Festival of Creativity.
+Adrianne is the Founder of Vision Corps Media Group (VCMG), a media incubation company dedicated to creating content for current and emerging media outlets.
+With over 20 years of experience in advertising, media, and professional development, her work focuses on creating opportunities for underrepresented communities.
+Adrianne has produced documentaries and television programs and was part of the launch team for a digital sub-channel network.
+As Executive Director of the Center for Excellence in Advertising at Howard University, her training programs propelled many advertising executives to success, including Cannes Lions award recipients.
+In 2017, she founded the Cannes Can: Diversity Collective to provide underrepresented communities with access to the Cannes Lions International Festival of Creativity.

 Kimberly Stephens